velitasali/notes/_posts/2020-10-15-modern-roman-2-2.md

 * Interest in the myths, primitive and non-western cultures
 * Impossibility of an absolute interpretation of reality
 * Overwhelming technological changes.
-* Negative impact of industrial and technological chnage
+* Negative impact of industrial and technological change
 * Internal and psychological crises
 * Relationship between time and consciousness
 * Personal dislocation
-* Moral dissolution, unable to adopt to harsh, curuel, pitiless materialist life.
+* Moral dissolution, unable to adopt to harsh, cruel, pitiless materialist life.
 * Criticism of liberal ideology.

 When I say modernism or modern fiction, I refer to the urbanization in 20th century.
 While some writers celebrated this event, some other did not.
 Those who did not also wanted to live a primitive life and longed for the past.
 Rather than objectivity, we have subjectivity.

 Traditional notion of time changed.
 The time flowing on a straight line was replaced by time that is cyclical.
-I t

-Rootless or directionless because, existence became a problem.
+Rootless or directionless because existence became a problem.

-Personal dislocation has two different meanings.
+Personal dislocation has two different meanings: moving to urban life or being alienated.

 ## Poetry